Put an end to sour kitchen odors with these steps that keep dish rags from smelling.

-So, the first step to getting rid of stubborn dishcloth odors is to boil your dishcloths to get the buildup out of there.
+So, the first step to getting rid of stubborn dishcloth odors is to boil your dishcloths to eliminate any buildup.
 Then, follow the laundering instructions to keep the smells out.

-2. Add 1 cup white vinegar and your dish rags to the water.
+- Add 1 cup of white vinegar and your dish rags to the water.
+Do not add soap.

 - Once cooled, wring the rags with your hands one at a time before hanging them to dry in a sunny spot.

 How to Wash Smelly Dishrags

-1. Wash dishcloths and dish towels in a separate load by themselves to avoid cross-contamination.
+- Launder dishcloths and dish towels in a load by themselves to avoid cross-contamination.

 - Set both the wash and rinse cycle for the hottest possible water temperature.
 Select the longest washing time.
 On my machine, that’s “Heavy Duty,” but check your washer’s instructions.

 - Use your regular laundry detergent, and add 1 cup of white vinegar to the rinse cycle.
 (Optional: Add 1-2 tablespoons of baking soda to the washer with your dishcloths.
 It’s a deodorizer, and the reaction between the vinegar and baking soda can help dislodge additional grime.)